 Proactively publish information that is covered by the definitions set out in the model publication scheme which is held by the Council

 Proactively publish information in line with the statements contained within the scheme

 Maintain and review the information covered by the scheme on a regular basis

 Producing a guide to the information contained within each class (our website).

 The Council's website is the guide to information that the Council publishes or intends to publish in the future, whether on paper, over the Internet or by any other means.

 What happens if I think CCTV images are held of myself?

 In order to see a CCTV image held of you, please contact the Data Protection Officer and ask for a subject access request form or download one here.

 You must state on the form the date and time that you believe the images were recorded and you must include a full face photograph of yourself.
-Please return the form with a £10 fee to the Data Protection Officer.
+Please return the form to the Data Protection Officer.